tnebooks/10th-science/question_v2/science/1-mark-questions/three-cells-at-the-chalaza-end-are-the-antipodal-c.md

 ---
-choices: []
+choices:
+  - Synergids
+  - Egg apparatus
+  - Secondary nucleus
 answers:
-  - TBD
+  - Antipodal cells
 ---

-Three cells at the chalaza end are the----?
-Antipodal cell
+In the mature embryo sac of an angiosperm, the three cells located at the chalazal end are known as the ----?